 In some cases, the position of the joint may become permanently fixed.
-This means you will no longer be able to move the joint past a given point.
+This means you’ll no longer be able to move the joint past a given point.
 These are known as contracture deformities.
-According to the NIH, conditions associated with this complication include:
+Conditions associated with this complication include:

-- muscular dystrophy, an inherited disease involving muscle weakness
+- muscular dystrophy, which is an inherited disease involving muscle weakness

-- Dupuytren’s contracture, a thickening of the tissue layer beneath the skin in the hands and wrist
+- Dupuytren’s contracture, which is a thickening of the tissue layer beneath the skin in the hands and wrist

-- Volkmann’s contracture, a lack of blood flow to the forearm causes the muscles in the arm to shorten
+- Volkmann’s contracture, which is a lack of blood flow to the forearm, causing the muscles in the arm to shorten

-They can be divided into three general categories: active, active assistive, and passive.
+There are three general categories of range of motion exercises: active, active assistive, and passive.

-These exercises are done without the assistance of another person.
+You can do active exercises without the assistance of another person.

-These exercises rely on the combined effort of the individual and another person (often a physical therapist).
-They are often used when it is painful for the individual to flex or extend the joint.
+Active assistive exercises rely on your effort and the effort of another person.
+This other person is often a physical therapist.
+These exercises are helpful when it’s painful to flex or extend the joint on your own.